r4pi/r4pi.org/content/docs/ide.md

 ![Syntax highlighting and a plot created in VSCode](images/r4pi-vscode-penguins.png)

-You can read more about the R plugin's features on the extensions "Details" page in VSCode.
+You can read more about the R plugin's features on the extension's "Details" page in VSCode.